 \subsection{Repair Operator}

-To make ARCH applicable to a problem where the objective function values are not defined in the infeasible domain, we employ a similar technique as AP-BCH.
-That is, given a solution $\xx$, ARCH evaluates the objective function value at the nearest feasible solution $\xfeas$ located on an intersection of violated constraints.
-The distance is measured by the Mahalanobis distance given the current covariance matrix $\sigma^2 \cov$ of the search distribution.
+To make ARCH applicable to a problem in which the objective function values are not defined in the infeasible domain, we employ a repair operator in the Darwinian manner.
+Given a candidate solution $\xx$, ARCH determines a repaired solution $\tilde{\xx}$.
+The repaired solution $\tilde{\xx}$ is only used for the objective function value computation.